 Machinist's Mate Submarines

-MM WEP Community Overview
+MMW Community Overview

 Auxiliary Maintenance, Diesel Engine Technician, Fire Fighting, Torpedo Systems Specialist, Refrigeration Systems Technician, Air/Hydraulic Systems Technician